ubaldot/vim-poptools/README.md

 stuff take into account the setting of `:h 'wildignore'`, `:h 'wildoptions'` and `:h 'path'` options, depending on what you are searching, so if you want to include/exclude some search path, you must adjust such options.
-The rest of the configuration in case you don't like the default behavior is just straightforward.
+The rest of the configuration (in case you don't like the default behavior) is just straightforward, see below.

 ### Commands